 1. Mix together 1 part baking soda with 3 to 4 parts water to form a paste.
-Experiment to see which mixture you like best.
+Experiment to see which mixture and consistency you like best.

 2. Scrub the paste into your hair and scalp.
 Let it sit for a minute or two; then rinse clean.

-Using baking soda shampoo has many plus-sides.
-It contains no paraben, sodium laurel sulfate, DEA/diethanolamine, dye, or fragrance.
+Using baking soda shampoo has many plus sides.
+It contains no parabens, sodium laurel sulfate, DEA/diethanolamine, dyes, or fragrance.
 Instead, it is made of a single, all-natural ingredient: sodium bicarbonate.
-It doesn't create build-up, and it helps to keep your hair free of dandruff.
-And obviously, it costs basically nothing, nada.
+Unlike some hair products that leave a filmy buildup on the hair, baking soda clarifies and helps to keep your hair free of dandruff.
+And the best part?
+It costs basically nothing, nada.